Acute respiratory distress syndrome: Diagnostic criteria

-Note that the 2012 "Berlin criteria" are a modification of the prior 1994 consensus conference definitions (see history).
+The 2012 "Berlin criteria" are a modification of the prior 1994 consensus conference definitions (see history).

 Medical imaging

 Radiologic imaging has long been a criterion for diagnosis of ARDS.
 Original definitions of ARDS specified that correlative chest X-ray findings were required for diagnosis, the diagnostic criteria have been expanded over time to accept CT and ultrasound findings as equally contributory.
 Generally, radiographic findings of fluid accumulation (pulmonary edema) affecting both lungs and unrelated to increased cardiopulmonary vascular pressure (such as in heart failure) may be suggestive of ARDS.

 Ultrasound findings suggestive of ARDS include the following: